-Wedding Planning Tips from Blissful Bookings
+Wedding Planning Tips from Blissful Weddings

-About Jennifer Eaves & Blissful Bookings:
+About Jennifer Eaves & Blissful Weddings:

 As a certified wedding planner with extensive experience in the wedding industry, my goal is to offer happy couples peace of mind and ease with their planning process.
 Bringing creative and unique concepts to their head table all while keeping it personal and intimate.
 I am able to customize packages, checklists, timelines and vendor referrals to tailor to each individual couples wedding needs and desires.
 I also offer personalized save-the-date web pages and even wedding websites!